meshtastic/meshtastic/docs/software/android/usage.md

 ## Common tasks

-Once you are connected to a Device the App will work, and you can test it by "sending" a message.
+Once you are connected to a device, the App will work, and you can test it by "sending" a message.
 However, you will need to join or create a new mesh network so you have someone to communicate with.
-If you have been sent a QR code or link for Meshtastic, then skip ahead to Join a Channel, otherwise you will need to Setup a Channel.
+If you have been sent a QR code or link for Meshtastic, then skip ahead to [Join a Channel](#join-a-channel), otherwise you will need to Setup a Channel.

 ### Setup a channel

-To use Meshtastic you need to setup a Channel, and share the details with your group.
+To use Meshtastic, you need to setup a Channel and share the details with your group.
 The group is private and only those who have the details can join the group and see the messages.
 You will need to do this once initially, and then only when you want to change or make a new mesh network group.
 For a new device you will see there is a default setting, shown as `#LongSlow-1, Very long range (but slow)`.
 It is OK to use this initially.

 The Channel tab allows you to do this.
-This screen is initially locked, so that you don't change it accidentally.
+This screen is initially locked so that you don't change it accidentally.
 Press the lock symbol, and you will be able to edit.
 First, select the Channel options, as shown here, and chose the most appropriate option:

 [![Changing channel settings](/img/android/android-change-channel-sm.png)](/img/android/android-change-channel.png)